George S. Boutwell: U.S. Secretary of Treasury

 Boutwell was given serious consideration for a place in the cabinet of President-elect Ulysses S. Grant, and is reported to have declined the Interior Department.
-Within a week of the inauguration in 1869, Grant's first choice for the Secretary of the Treasury, Alexander T. Stewart, was found ineligible, and the President had to look for a replacement.
-Republicans on Capitol Hill, feeling that the cabinet as a whole was weak in members combining Washington experience with solid party credentials, joined to urge him to accept Boutwell, and, tendered the Treasury portfolio, Boutwell accepted.
-(His selection caused some embarrassment to Grant's Attorney General, Ebenezer Rockwood Hoar, who was himself from Massachusetts: by custom, no state was allowed more than one Cabinet seat, and Hoar offered to retire.
-Grant refused the offer, but a year later, without warning or explanation, sent a messenger demanding his resignation).
+Within a week of the inauguration in 1869, Grant's first choice for the Secretary of the Treasury, Alexander T. Stewart, could not win Senate confirmation.
+Republicans on Capitol Hill, feeling that the cabinet lacked members who combined Washington experience with solid party credentials, urged Grant to nominate Boutwell, and, tendered the Treasury portfolio, Boutwell accepted.
 The business community hailed Boutwell's selection.
-The news of his appointment created an immediate jump in government bonds on the money markets.
+The news of his appointment created an immediate jump in the price of government bonds.
 "Nor is this to be wondered at," the Commercial and Financial Chronicle commented, "for Mr. Boutwell is well known as an earnest advocate of conservative financial reform.
 That he is an able administrative officer he gave conspicuous proofs when in 1862 he was entrusted with the organization of the new Internal Revenue Bureau."
 Boutwell, at that time popular for his two impeachment attempts of President Johnson, was easily confirmed by the Republican-controlled Senate.
-Secretary Boutwell often acted independently of President Grant and took on a haughty attitude toward other Cabinet members.
-Secretary of State Hamilton Fish noted that Boutwell was frequently evasive, noncommittal, and gave "no reasons, and rarely indicates or explains anything of his policy."
+At Treasury, Boutwell often acted independently of President Grant and took on a haughty attitude toward other Cabinet members.
+Secretary of State Hamilton Fish noted that Boutwell was frequently evasive, noncommittal, and gave "no reasons, and rarely indicates or explains anything of his policy".

 Reforms (1869)

 After the chaos of the Civil War, the Treasury Department was disorganized and needed reform.
-The controversy between President Johnson over Reconstruction and the impeachment trial in the Senate in 1868, forestalled any reforms in the Treasury Department.
+The controversy between President Johnson over Reconstruction and the impeachment trial in the Senate in 1868 forestalled any reforms in the Treasury Department.
 As Treasury Secretary, Boutwell's primary achievements were reorganizing and reforming the Treasury Department, improving bookkeeping by customs houses, incorporating the United States Mint into the Treasury and reducing the national debt.